 For example, VCDS scan tools are widely used for Volkswagen’s since they have more codes and even modding options.

-Most vehicles computer OBDII codes are used today to find a problem.
-While some are straight forward others depending on the truck or car model can be more ambiguous.
+Most vehicle computer OBDII codes are used today to find a problem.
+While some are straightforward forward, others depending on the truck or car model, can be more ambiguous.
 This book helps to clear things up.

 Automotive Engines: Theory and Servicing (8th Edition) (Automotive Systems Books)